When The Dallas Cowboys Called Austin Their Summer Home

 About two weeks later, as camp was coming to a close, players trashed a St. Edward’s dorm and ripped out the cameras.

-"What we normally see is what you see on a college campus when a group of students exit," John Lucas, who was the schools vice president for student affairs and represented the school during negotiations to bring the team to the school, told the Associated Press.
+"What we normally see is what you see on a college campus when a group of students exit," John Lucas, who was the schools vice president for student affairs and represented the school during negotiations to bring the team to the school, told The Associated Press.
 "This year, we saw more damage.
 The cameras were forcibly taken out.
 There was water, pretty heavily soaked into the carpet, and in one area of the hall, there was an obvious stench of urine."

 Less than a month later, the Cowboys announced they were moving training camp from St. Edward’s because of a lack of space.
 Jones said the damage to the school’s dorm didn’t factor into the decision to pull up stakes.